foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 key used for data encryption is protected and unlocked using a passphrase.

+Users can choose their own passphrase; if they don't, LmP will generate one for them.

 .. code-block:: console

   OSTREE_OTA_EXT4_LUKS = "1"
+  OSTREE_OTA_EXT4_LUKS_PASSPHRASE = "fiopassphrase"

 The LmP default configuration is to have this feature disabled.